near/docs/docs/1.concepts/abstraction/meta-tx.md

 etc. If all checks are successful, a new action receipt with the inner actions as body is sent to `FT`.
 There, the `ft_transfer` call finally executes.

+---

 ## Relayer

-Meta transactions only work with a [relayer](relayers.md).
-This is an application layer concept, implemented off-chain.
-Think of it as a server that accepts a `SignedDelegateAction`, does some checks on them and eventually forwards it inside a transaction to the blockchain network.
+Meta transactions only work with a [relayer](relayers.md), an off-chain service.
+Think of it as a server that accepts a `SignedDelegateAction`, does some checks on them and eventually forwards it inside a transaction to the network.

 A relayer may choose to offer their service for free but that's not going to be financially viable long-term.
 But they could easily have the user pay using